John Fiske (media scholar)

-John Fiske (September 12, 1939 – July 12, 2021) was a media scholar and cultural theorist who taught around the world.
-His primary areas of intellectual interest included cultural studies, critical analysis of popular culture, media semiotics, and television studies.
+John Fiske (September 12, 1939 – July 12, 2021) was a British, Australian, and American media scholar and cultural theorist.
+His primary areas of scholarly interest included cultural studies, critical analysis of popular culture, media semiotics, and television studies.
+After retiring emeritus, he became an antiques dealer.

-He was the author of eight academic books, including Power Plays, Power Works (1993), Understanding Popular Culture (1989), Reading the Popular (1989), and the influential Television Culture (1987).
-Fiske was also a media critic, examining how cultural meaning has been created in American society, and how debates over issues such as race have been handled in different media.
+He was the author of eight academic books, including Power Plays, Power Works (1993), Understanding Popular Culture (1989), Reading the Popular (1989), and the influential Television Culture (1987) and Reading Television (1978).
+Fiske was also a media critic, examining how cultural meaning has been created in American society and how debates over issues such as race have been handled in different media.

-Careers
+Early life and education

-Born in Bristol, England, Fiske was educated in Britain.
-He received a BA (Honors) and MA in English Literature from Cambridge University, where he studied under the renowned leftist literary and cultural critic and activist Raymond Williams, who influenced Fiske's intellectual thinking throughout his life.
+Fiske was born September 12, 1939 in Bristol, England, and raised in the Cotswolds.
+He received a BA and an MA in English Literature from Cambridge University, where he studied under the renowned leftist literary and cultural critic and activist Raymond Williams.
 While at Cambridge, he was a member of the Cambridge Footlights amateur dramatic club as a peer of several of Monty Python's founding members.

+Academic career

-After graduating from Cambridge University, he taught in the United Kingdom and throughout the world including Australia, New Zealand and the United States.
-Positions he held included:
+After graduating from Cambridge University, Fiske taught in the United Kingdom and throughout the world including Australia, New Zealand and the United States.
+His primary areas of scholarly interest included cultural studies, critical analysis of popular culture, media semiotics, and television studies.